A group of people stand outdoors in a sunlit, natural setting, all giving a thumbs-up gesture toward the camera.

 July is Social Wellness Month.
 A time to reflect on how your relationships impact your wellbeing and take small steps toward stronger support networks.

-What is Social Wellness?
+What is social wellness?

 Social wellness refers to the ability to form and maintain healthy, supportive relationships.
 It’s about feeling connected, valued, and understood by others, whether that’s colleagues, friends, family, or community.
 In the workplace, social wellness can influence how comfortable we feel asking for help, how well we collaborate, and how resilient we are during challenging times.